 Sec.
-6-22.
+6-26.
 Enforcement by neighborhood protection official.
+[Moved from 6-23]

 The neighborhood protection official shall have concurrent authority with the director to enforce the provisions of articles I and II of this chapter.
-However, the neighborhood protection official shall not impound any animal or issue any permit under this chapter.
+However, the neighborhood protection official shall not impound any animal or issue any permit hereunder.